formancehq/control/README.md

 This starts your app in development mode, rebuilding assets on file changes.

 If you need to run open-tel use `docker compose up` and change OTEL_TRACES to 1.

+## Feature flag
+Features can be disabled by setting one or more of the feature string into FEATURES_DISABLED env var.
+String must be separated by a comma.

+List can be found inside `app/src/service.ts` (`enum FEATURES`)

+Note that if FEATURES_DISABLED is not given, all features will be enabled.

 ## Deployment